dcmb-courses/bioinf606-2019/README.md

 Then preview your new site online: https://bioboot.github.io/web-2017/ and visit the repo itself to see if everything is ship-shape: https://github.com/bioboot/web-2017

-## Biocomputing bootcamp website for 2016, see: http://bioboot.github.io/web-2016/
+### Biocomputing bootcamp website for 2016

-See 2015 site below
+See: http://bioboot.github.io/web-2016/  asnd 2015 site setup details below.

-Biocomputing bootcamp website for 2015, see: http://bioboot.github.io/web-2015/
+### Biocomputing bootcamp website for 2015,

-This is a simple [jekell based static site](http://jekyllrb.com/docs/home/).
+See: http://bioboot.github.io/web-2015/ This is a simple [jekell based static site](http://jekyllrb.com/docs/home/).

 To view locally on your own machine (i.e. before pushing or submitting a pull request to this [bioboot GitHub](https://github.com/bioboot/web-2015) repo)